The problem the old plugins ran into

 - macOS 12+ (Apple Silicon) and Windows 10/11 builds.

-- 12 cut patterns, 6 mood presets, manual waveform editing.
+- 11 cut patterns (including Energy Map), AI mood analyzer, manual waveform editing.

 - Bonus: 6 free months of Lumiqa Starter (€174 value) — our creative-production workspace, claim link emailed after purchase.